JaninaWibker/rpi-configuration-tutorial/README.md

 ### ddclient

-ddclient is a tool for automatically updating dynamic dns servers.
-It runs at regular configured intervals, checks what your current ip address is and sends it to the dyndns server to update it there.
-It is important to download the 3.9.0 version in order to have Cloudflare support, since cloudflare uses their own "protocol" (the protocol is just a specific REST API endpoint that has to be called with the new ip address) which is not included in older ddclient versions.
+ddclient is a tool for automatically updating dynamic DNS servers.
+It runs at regular configured intervals, checks what your current IP address is and sends it to the DynDNS server to update it there.
+It is important to download the 3.9.0 version in order to have Cloudflare support, since Cloudflare uses their own "protocol" (the protocol is just a specific REST API endpoint that has to be called with the new IP address) which is not included in older ddclient versions.

 Use the `install_ddclient` script to install ddclient 3.9.0.

 ### sqlite

-Sqlite3 is a small file based sql database that is great for smaller projects since it is file based and comes without many of the more complicated database features such as users and permissions.
+Sqlite3 is a small file based SQL database that is great for smaller projects since it is file based and comes without many of the more complicated database features such as users and permissions.
 Ultimately you probably want to use a "real" database solution once the project gets to a pretty large size, but sqlite is good for a long time and is hassle free unlike other databases.
 For rather low-level things sqlite is great, even at scale.
 Many android apps, as well as low-level applications use sqlite as a local database making it the most widely used database (this is rather similar to linux being the most used operating system, you don't really notice linux anywhere but it is still used everywhere).

-### mariaDB
+### MariaDB

-Use the `install_mariadb.sh` script to install mariaDB.
+Use the `install_mariadb.sh` script to install MariaDB.
 When installing setting a password for the root user is required, using a password manager to generate & save this password is recommended.

 After the installation is complete access to the database can be done through `mysql -u root -p`.
 When prompted for the root password enter the previously entered root password.
-Using a non-root account is ofcourse recommended.
+Using a non-root account is of course recommended.

 These links should show how adding and removing users works
 - [mariadb.com - create-user](https://mariadb.com/kb/en/library/create-user/)
 - [tableplus.io - mariadb-how-to-create-new-user-and-grant-privileges](https://tableplus.io/blog/2018/09/mariadb-how-to-create-new-user-and-grant-privileges.html)
 - [daniloaz - how-to-create-a-user-in-mysql-mariadb-and-grant-permissions-on-specific-database](http://www.daniloaz.com/en/how-to-create-a-user-in-mysql-mariadb-and-grant-permissions-on-a-specific-database/)

-### git server (gogs / gitea)
+### git server (Gogs / Gitea)

-Gogs is a standalone git server and gitea is a fork of gogs.
+Gogs is a standalone git server and Gitea is a fork of Gogs.

 #### Gogs

-> Having mariaDB set up is required for this to work.
+> Having MariaDB set up is required for this to work.
 Optionally sqlite can also be used.

-To install gogs use the `install_gogs.sh` script and then follow the configuration steps in the browser.
-The script creates a new user called `git` which will be the user gogs uses.
-It then downloads gogs, unzips it, moves it to the git home directory.
-It will prompt for the root database password and then create a new database user named gogs (and prompts for a password) and a `gogs` database.
-After that it starts gogs.
-Open `<hostname>:3000/install` to configure gogs.
-Enter the database user and password (gogs and the previously entered).
+To install Gogs use the `install_Gogs.sh` script and then follow the configuration steps in the browser.
+The script creates a new user called `git` which will be the user Gogs uses.
+It then downloads Gogs, unzips it, moves it to the git home directory.
+It will prompt for the root database password and then create a new database user named Gogs (and prompts for a password) and a `Gogs` database.
+After that it starts Gogs.
+Open `<hostname>:3000/install` to configure Gogs.
+Enter the database user and password (Gogs and the previously entered).

-The directory structure of gogs is as follows
+The directory structure of Gogs is as follows

 ```
-gogs
+Gogs
-|> gogs (executable)
+|> Gogs (executable)
-|> scripts (gogs build / ... scripts; better not touch)
+|> scripts (Gogs build / ... scripts; better not touch)
 |> custom (for adding certain things yourself; does not exist by default)
 |  |> conf
 |  |  |> locale (changing / adding translations (locales))